TRS Supports Federal Workers

 • Federal Unionists Network resources for terminated federal workers, workers seeking to unionize or strengthen their union, and general resources for federal workers.

-• A new group called Federal Workers Legal Defense Network was organized to fight attacks on the rights of federal workers.
+• A group called Federal Workers Legal Defense Network was organized to fight attacks on the rights of federal workers.
 Their site also has letter writing suggestions for saving federal agencies, as well as a link to the Bluesky and Instagram sites which provide info on court rulings.

 • The Public Service Alliance (PSA) is a nonpartisan prevention, crisis response and resilience network for current and former public servants at every level of government regardless of political affiliation.
 On this site are tools, services, and expert networks to help with legal and financial issues, responding to the crisis and enhancing well-being and resilience.
 There are several different PSA hubs on the site to help you in these areas.
 If you want to volunteer to partner with them, you can fill out this online form.